WHAT IS PROVISIONAL TAX AND HOW DO I TAKE CARE OF IT?

 - The total estimated annual tax;

-- Minus the employees’ taxes paid for the entire year;
+- Minus the employees’ taxes paid for the entire year (if an individual);

 - Minus any allowable foreign tax credits for the entire year;

 - Minus the amount paid during the first provisional period.

 The 3rd period is optional and applicable in certain cases only as a form of top-up, and is calculated as follows:

 - The total tax estimated payable for the year;

 - Minus the employees’ tax paid (if an individual);